Last updated on February 17th, 2026 at 06:53 pm

 Vestibul Palace, a small luxury hotel set in the heart of Diocletian’s Palace, highlights include stylish rooms and a beautiful, atmospheric square, where an amazing breakfast is served every morning, one of the most popular places to stay in Split for couples!

-Porto Nativo – private suites
+Porto Nativo – private rooms

 SPLIT RIVA – RIVIERA